helidon-io/helidon/examples/openapi-tools/quickstart-mp/README.md

 Here we will show the steps that a user has to do to create Helidon MP server and client using OpenAPI Generator and what has to be done to make the generated server and client fully functional.

-For generation of our projects we will use `openapi-generator-cli.jar` that can be downloaded form the maven repository (instructions and other options can be found [here](https://openapi-generator.tech/docs/installation)) and OpenAPI document `quicksrart.yaml` that can be found next to this `README.md`.
+For generation of our projects we will use `openapi-generator-cli.jar` that can be downloaded from the maven repository (instructions and other options can be found [here](https://openapi-generator.tech/docs/installation)) and OpenAPI document `quickstart.yaml` that can be found next to this `README.md`.

 ## Build, prepare and run the Helidon MP server